vmware-tanzu/tanzu-dev-portal/content/blog/tas-toolkit-visual-studio-100-release/index.md

+---
-# Announcing General Availability of Tanzu Toolkit for Visual Studio
+title: Announcing General Availability of Tanzu Toolkit for Visual Studio
+description: We're pleased to announce that the Tanzu Toolkit for Visual Studio is now generally available.
+Tanzu Toolkit for Visual Studio is an extension for Visual Studio 2019 and 2022 that enables users of Tanzu Application Service or other Cloud Foundry distributions to manage applications directly from within Visual Studio IDE.
+team:
+- Tim Hess
+date: '2022-06-22'
+publishDate: '2022-06-22'
+---

 We're pleased to announce that the Tanzu Toolkit for Visual Studio is now generally available.
 [Tanzu Toolkit for Visual Studio](https://github.com/vmware-tanzu/tanzu-toolkit-for-visual-studio) is an extension for Visual Studio 2019 and 2022 that enables users of Tanzu Application Service ("TAS") or other Cloud Foundry distributions to manage applications directly from within Visual Studio IDE.